 Though several of the steakhouses on this list are formal or semi-formal places, there is definitely room for a place that bills itself as having down-home country cooking.
 The casual atmosphere should not make you think that the food is low quality.
 Great cuts of steak cooked to perfection and a home cooking menu with something for everyone are the hallmarks of Barn Door.

-Though some may complain that Saltgrass is a 'generic' steakhouse because it's a national chain, that doesn't mean that they are not good.
+Though some may complain that Saltgrass is a "generic" steakhouse because it's a national chain, that doesn't mean that they are not good.
 Though it is great to take pride in locally-owned steakhouses, it is also great to give credit where credit is due.
-Saltgrass offers a laid-back and affordable alternative to the higher-priced steakhouses.
-Oh, and they make a darn good steak, too.
+Saltgrass offers a laid-back and affordable alternative to the higher-priced steakhouses in the city.

 The Palm offers a little more than the average steakhouse.
 In addition to prime cuts and seafood, they also offer what they refer to as 'heritage Italian' dishes.
 Part of a larger chain that began in New York City, they have an e-mail list you can sign up for to keep you abreast of specials.